Freshwater-class ferry: Freshwater

-While there were plans to retire the ship by 2021, a decision was eventually made to keep Freshwater and Collaroy operating, with Queenscliff and Narrabeen to be retired.
-However, following the 2023 New South Wales state election, the plan was to maintain Freshwater, Collaroy and Narrabeen in full-time service.
-Freshwater is expected to be in service until at least 2030.
+While there were plans to retire the ship by 2021, a decision was eventually made to keep Freshwater and Queenscliff operating, with Collaroy and Narrabeen to be retired.
+However, following the 2023 New South Wales state election, the plan was to maintain Freshwater, Queenscliff and Narrabeen in full-time service.
+Freshwater is currently undergoing refurbishment works, which will extend her life by 5 years once completed.